LucMiaz/PFASGroups/docs/_build/html/_sources/prioritization.rst.txt

    * - ``halogens``
      - Halogen(s) used to build fingerprints for distance computation
    * - ``saturation``
-     - Saturation filter passed to :func:`~HalogenGroups.generate_fingerprint`
+     - Saturation filter passed to :func:`~PFASGroups.generate_fingerprint`
    * - ``count_mode``
      - Count mode for fingerprints: ``'max_component'``, ``'all'``, or ``'binary'``